plastilinn/docs/pages/sections/Roadmap.md

 - Milestones: These are the key achievements that the business aims to reach along its journey.
 The milestones should be significant, achievable, and aligned with the business's timeline.
 For example, the retail business might aim to launch its first sustainable product line within one year.

-By developing a "Solution/Roadmap", a business can ensure that it is moving in the right direction, making progress towards its vision, and creating value for its stakeholders.
+By developing a "Roadmap", a business can ensure that it is moving in the right direction, making progress towards its vision, and creating value for its stakeholders.
 For instance, the retail business might use its roadmap to guide its transition to sustainable fashion, track its progress, and communicate its achievements to its customers, employees, and investors.
-This would demonstrate the business's ability to leverage its "Solution/Roadmap" to drive its business model and create value.
+This would demonstrate the business's ability to leverage its "Roadmap" to drive its business model and create value.

 ## 👉 Example (SpaceX)

-#roadmap Phase 1: Core Functionality Development
+📦#release Version 1: Core Functionality Development

 Focus on building the foundational capabilities of the product.
 Develop key features that meet the primary user needs, ensuring the product performs essential tasks effectively.

-#roadmap Phase 2: Feature Validation & User Testing
+📦#release Version 2: Feature Validation & User Testing

 Launch an early version with core features to a small group of users.
 Collect in-depth feedback to validate the usability, performance, and reliability of these features.

-#roadmap Phase 3: Enhanced Capability Rollout
+📦#release Version 3: Enhanced Capability Rollout

 Expand the product's functionality by adding advanced features based on user feedback.
 Improve scalability and flexibility, ensuring the product can handle increased usage and complexity.

-#roadmap Phase 4: Performance Optimization & Integrations
+📦#release Version 4: Performance Optimization & Integrations

 Focus on optimizing product performance, improving speed, and reducing resource consumption.
 Begin integrating the product with third-party platforms and services to enhance its ecosystem.

-#roadmap Phase 5: Customization & Personalization
+📦#release Version 5: Customization & Personalization

 Introduce advanced customization options and personalized user experiences.
 Empower users to tailor the product to their specific needs, improving user retention and satisfaction.

-#roadmap Phase 6: Automation & AI-driven Enhancements
+📦#release Version 6: Automation & AI-driven Enhancements

 Implement automation features and leverage AI for predictive analytics, intelligent recommendations, and process automation.
 Position the product as a leader in innovation.